meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 ### Dealing with time

-When propagating the identity of the user, you don’t want it to last for a infinite of time.
+When propagating the identity of the user, you don’t want it to last for a infinite of time. <br />
 That’s where JWTs come in place, they expire.
 This triggers a refresh token of the identity that results in a new JWT.
 JWTs have three fields that relate to time and expiry, all of which are optional.